 Welcome to CAPS Individual Peer Counseling!
-Individual Peer Counseling (IPC) is a brand-new initiative designed to offer a new way to meet the needs of students across the University of Michigan.
+Individual Peer Counseling (IPC) is an initiative designed to offer a new way to meet the needs of students across the University of Michigan.
 IPC aims to support student mental health needs that may be more appropriate for individual peer to peer support.
 The program offers students the opportunity to meet with peers who are trained by the professional staff at UM’s Counseling and Psychological Services (CAPS).

 Every day, CAPS is involved in activities and services that strengthen our campus to be supportive, engaged and, ultimately, connected around student mental health.
 Our work revolves around: